MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ## 7. Deploy the Azure Database for MySQL

+Azure Database for MySQL is a relational database service based on the open-source MySQL Server engine.
+It's a fully managed database as a service offering that can handle mission-critical workloads with predictable performance and dynamic scalability.
+It supports master/slave configuration out of the box via read replicas.

 Regardless of what method it's used to create the Azure Cache for Redis, if you look within the resource group in the Azure Portal it should look like it's shown below.
 The only additional exposed resources created would be the master database itself and, if you created them, the replica or replicas.

 <center>